rackerlabs/technical-blog/_posts/2016-02-29-Sitecore-Enterprise-Architecture-For-Global-Publishing.md

 * the timestamp data type isn't valid for Transactional Replication; for example, the EventQueue.Stamp column would need to be moved from a *timestamp* to *binary(8)* data type

 These hurdles are fairly easy to overcome, but the *wisdom* of doing so without full support from Sitecore leaves Transactional Replication as an experimental approach.
 At Rackspace, we only use Merge Replication for live environments, but we continue to explore other options in our various Sitecore labs.

+<a class="cta teal" id="cta" href="https://www.rackspace.com/dba-services">Learn more about Databases</a>

+Visit [www.rackspace.com](https://www.rackspace.com) and click **Sales Chat** to get started.

+Use the Feedback tab to make any comments or ask questions.